Dullens-Lab/Matlab-Particle-Tracking/README.md

 `hist( cntrds( :, 1 ) ./ floor( cntrds( :, 1 ) ) )`.

-## Examples
+## Usage

-### Ideal case
+### Ideal Case

-With an appropriate brightfield image, where monodisperse colloids are focused to maximize the contrast between colloids and the background but not saturating any pixels.
+A brightfield image, where monodisperse colloids are focused to maximize the contrast between colloids centre and the background, but not saturating any pixels.

 |![Ideal input image](/img/img_in_ideal.jpg)|
 |:--:|
 | `img_in` |

-In the above image there is negligible noise and negligible variation across the dimensions of the image.
-This means we can skip the long pass and high pass filtering steps and just apply an appropriate `backgrnd` to remove all of the background whilst retaining as many as possible pixels per colloid.
+In the above image there is negligible noise and negligible variation across the image.
+We can skip the long pass and high pass filtering steps and just apply a `backgrnd` to zero all of the background pixels whilst retaining as many as possible pixels per colloid.

 `img_out = bpass( img_in, false, false, 65 ) ;`